Sustainable city: Practical methods to create sustainable cities

-With regard to methods of emissions counting cities can be challenging as production of goods and services within their territory can be related either to domestic consumption or exports.
-Conversely the citizens also consume imported goods and services.
+With regard to methods of emissions, counting cities can be challenging as production of goods and services within their territory can be related either to domestic consumption, or exports.
+Conversely, the citizens also consume imported goods and services.
 To avoid double counting in any emissions calculation it should be made clear where the emissions are to be counted: at the site of production or consumption.
 This may be complicated given long production chains in a globalized economy.

-Moreover, the embodied energy and consequences of large-scale raw material extraction required for renewable energy systems and electric vehicle batteries is likely to represent its own complications – local emissions at the site of utilization are likely to be very small but life-cycle emissions can still be significant.
+Moreover, the embodied energy and consequences of large-scale raw material extraction required for renewable energy systems and electric vehicle batteries are likely to represent its own complications.
+For example, local emissions at the site of utilization are likely to be very small but life-cycle emissions can still be significant.

 Architecture

 Buildings provide the infrastructure for a functioning city and allow for many opportunities to demonstrate a commitment to sustainability.
 A commitment to sustainable architecture encompasses all phases of building including the planning, building, and restructuring.
-Sustainable Site Initiative is used by landscape architects, designers, engineers, architects, developers, policy-makers and others to align land development and management with innovative sustainable design.
+Sustainable Site Initiative is used by landscape architects, designers, engineers, architects, developers, policy-makers, and others to align land development and management with innovative sustainable design.